Waaal/BobaOS/doc/userland/Userland.md

 ### Get manually to userland with iret
 To manually get to userland we need to pretend we returned from a interrupt and want to get back to ring3.
 Because the CPU dont have a direct command to change priviledge level.

-- Change data segments to user data
+- Change data segments (es,ds,fs and gs.
+NOT ss) to user data
-- Push user data segment to stack
+- Push user data segment to stack (so iret can change SS register)
 - Push userprogram stack pointer to stack
 - Push current flags to stack and bitwise OR the bit that re-enables interrupts (0x200)
 - Push user code segment to stack